syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 <tr>
 <th style="font-size:14px">Reason
 </th>
-<td>The exception may occurs if the Newtonsoft.Json assembly or NuGet package version is above 6.0.8.
+<td>The exception may occur if the Newtonsoft.Json assembly or NuGet package version is above 6.0.8.
 </td>
 </tr>
 <tr>